network-control-lab/control-hubs/README.md

+# Finding control hubs in complex networks

+### This method was cited in:
+### 1. Total controllability analysis discovers explainable drugs for Covid-19 therapy and prevention
-# Identification of cancer keeping genes as therapeutic targets by finding network control hubs
+### 2.Identification of cancer keeping genes as therapeutic targets by finding network control hubs

 ### "/src/main"